InfinityVM/infinityVM-foundry-template/README.md

 All application programs run by the coprocessor live in `programs/app/src`.
 For our square root application, we have a `square-root.rs` program which takes in an integer and returns the square root.
 This program is also a good example of how to accept inputs and return output.

 This is a simple example but you could write a lot more interesting and complex code in your Rust programs.
+One thing to note is you can't print anything to `stdout` in your Rust program (if you'd like to print something while debugging your Rust program, we've provided instructions in the `Write tests for your app` section below).

 After you've written your Rust program, add it to `programs/app/Cargo.toml`.
 For example, if we wrote a new program `multiply.rs`, we would add it like this:
 ```